fhumbertodf/dicionario/Textos6.md

 that he would get over his culture shock very fast if he moved there.
 Moving to a
-new country can be difficult, but if you are willing to learn, it can be a very rewarding experience.Article #139 Look for the Beauty I have learned that things don't always go the way that they were planned.
+new country can be difficult, but if you are willing to learn, it can be a very rewarding experience.*

+## 139 Look for the Beauty

+>*I have learned that things don't always go the way that they were planned.
 If
 something doesn't happen the way that I want it to, I try to make the best of the situation.